Cyan-ZSD/Shaodong/content/post/python-in-use/index.md

 <img src="cn_and_eng.png" style="zoom:50%;" />

 My solution is to use [Regular Expressions (Regex)](https://en.wikipedia.org/wiki/Regular_expression).
-Let me start by writing a basic structure:
+Let me start by writing an outline of the code:

 ```
 import re